Middle Eastern Studies

 After Moderation, students must enroll in four other electives to broaden understanding of the region, one of which should be a 300-level seminar that requires a substantial paper on some topic pertaining to the Middle East.
 At least one elective should be taken outside the student’s primary division.
 Students must also successfully complete a Senior Project that addresses aspects of the contemporary Middle East and incorporates topics that students have studied during their MES course work.
 While the two-semester Senior Project is based in a primary program, the Senior Project board must include at least one faculty member affiliated with MES.

 Core courses include: Religion 106, Introduction to Islam

-; History 185, History of the Modern Middle East
+; History 185, The Making of the Modern Middle East

 ; Arabic 201-202, Intermediate Arabic